 HZJZ, the Croatian Institute for Public Health, offers vaccinations as well, which is most commonly used for optional shots outside of the mandated schedule.
 HZJZ has a location for each county within Croatia.
 You do not need an appointment to visit them.

-If you are a legal resident with HZZO coverage, then you can qualify to request a coronavirus vaccination in Croatia.
+You can get COVID19 vaccination free of charge if you are a legal resident of Croatia.
 They are distributed according to priority.
-There are three ways to request the vaccination:
+There are 3 ways to request the vaccination:

 - Contact your family doctor and request it.
 This is the best option if you have chronic health conditions or are at high risk.
 Your family doctor has the power to adjust your priority on the list.

-You will then be notified by your doctor when it is your turn.
+You will then be notified via email, phone or SMS when it is your turn.
+At this time, there is no vaccination program for tourists.

 For more coronavirus resources, please check out our dedicated section here.